End-to-end email encryption. What is it and how does it work?

 - SSL/TLS – When you visit https://www.gmail.com, the HTTPS in front of the URL denotes that SSL/TLS protocol has been used to encrypt the data transferred between your computer and the Gmail servers.
 This protocol is much more secure than HTTP (without “S” = not secure).
 Most websites adopted SSL/TLS to protect against malicious intermediaries.
 The downside to relying solely on HTTPS, is that data is only encrypted between your device and the Gmail servers.
 Gmail has the keys to decrypt that data.

-- SMTP over TLS (STARTTLS) – Lets take the case of a Yahoo mail users that sends an email to a Gmail users.
-When you send an email with SMTP over TLS between these two mail services, the message between the two servers is encrypted on a condition that the recipient server also supports SMTP over TLS (which Gmail does).
-Using STARTTLS is a good practice, however several attemps are made to ‘portray’ this as the ultimate email security and privacy solution.
+- SMTP over TLS (STARTTLS) – Lets take the case of a Yahoo mail user that sends an email to a Gmail users.
+When you send an email with SMTP over TLS between these two mail services, the message between the two servers is encrypted.
+Consequently on a condition that the recipient server also supports SMTP over TLS (which Gmail does).
+Using STARTTLS is a good practice, however several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
 In our opinion STARTTLS is not good enough since both the sending and receiving server have access to the message content.
 Moreover, not all receiving servers support STARTTLS.

 Because of the imperfections of SSL/TLS and STARTTLS, end-to-end encryption remains the only secure way for your email communication.

 How does end-to-end email encryption work?